Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentArray.md

 ## Description

-This cop checks the indentation of the first element in an array literal where the opening bracket and the first element are on separate lines.
+This rule checks the indentation of the first element in an array literal where the opening bracket and the first element are on separate lines.

 By default, array literals that are arguments in a method call with